Gina-Frankel/CV/README.md

 Prior to software development, I worked as a teacher.
 Teaching provided inspiration to design educational products and software applications.
 I started to self-teach myself software development in order to actualise some of my designs.
 I soon realised I loved the intellectual challenge of software development, and wanted to work in this full time.

-In order to learn best development practices I decided to study at Makers Academy(https://makers.tech/).
+In order to learn best development practices I decided to study at [Makers Academy](https://makers.tech/).
 At Makers Academy I learnt how to build full-stack applications using Test and Behaviour Driven Development, pair programming, and agile processes.

 I am looking forward to being able to contribute my skills and love of coding to a new role.
 I am seeking a role which will provide challenge and learning opportunities.